In this article:

 - Engineering Economics – considering economic factors when determining engineering solutions

-Master’s Degree in Civil Engineering
+Master’s Degree in Civil Engineering - Two Year Duration

 With a Master’s Degree in Civil Engineering, career options naturally expand to include leadership roles in the field.
 Coursework can vary from program to program or based on specialization in construction, materials engineering, public works engineering, or structural engineering.
 These are some examples of classes that are offered at this degree level: